S-Lowes/Code-Institute-MS3/TESTING.md

 **Bug**: Validation of HTML caused an error with shared ID across HTML elements.

 **Bugfix**: This was fixed via some small edits to Javascript and HTML.
-(Although issue still would appear when creating multiple form elelements via the dynamic form)
+(Although issue still would appear when creating multiple form elements from the dynamic form)

 **Bug**: Jinja loop caused a validation error.